 There are many platform options for uploading, hosting, and sharing scholarly work at no cost.
 Works can include publications, presentations, research data, and other content.

-LoboVault is UNM's institutional repository, where UNM faculty and graduate students are encouraged to deposit materials representing the research output of the institution.
-Figshare and SlideShare are free public platforms geared toward publicly sharing a broad range of content.
+The UNM Digital Repository is where UNM faculty and graduate students are encouraged to deposit materials representing the research output of the institution.
+Figshare and SlideShare are commercial platforms geared toward publicly sharing a broad range of content.
 Some networking and profile sites also allow users to upload and share publications and research materials.

 Regardless of the platform, users must always ensure that they understand the terms of their author agreements when posting published works to avoid violating copyright.

-LoboVault is a free, institutionally supported repository where UNM faculty, staff, and graduate students can deposit scholarly and professional materials to make them openly available to the University and the broader public.
-The platform uses the Handle System to provide persistent identifier URLs for consistent linking over time.
-LoboVault’s primary goal is to provide long-term access to and preservation of UNM’s digital intellectual output.
+UNM’s Digital Repository is a free, institutionally supported repository where UNM faculty, staff, and graduate students can deposit scholarly and professional materials to make them openly available to the University and the broader public.

 Figshare is an open access digital repository where researchers can create free accounts to upload, share, and preserve their research outputs.
 Any file format can be uploaded to the platform; popular uploads include figures, datasets, filesets, papers, posters, presentations, and media.